Ruffle Edge Doll Quilt Tutorial

 Cutting Instructions:

-*if your doll bed is a different size, measure how wide it is across the top and cut your main print that width + 1/2″, if your bed is taller than 4 1/2″ from top of mattress to the floor, you can add that difference to either the main print, or adjust the side panels, but you may need to place your ruffles differently.
+- *if your doll bed is a different size, measure how wide it is across the top and cut your main print that width + 1/2″; if your bed is taller than 4 1/2″ from the top of the mattress to the floor, you can add that difference to either the main print or adjust the side panels.
+Still, you may need to place your ruffles differently.

 - from main print: 20″ X 17″